MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine_observer.md

 Called when revocation of is successful.

 Parameters:
-* **context**: The same context that was passed to [ProtectionEngine::RevokeContentAsync](#classProtectionEngine_1ad6ba26593e7b7bad9ec304f3bda0310e)
+* **context**: The same context that was passed to ProtectionEngine::RevokeContentAsync.

-An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::RevokeContentAsync and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnRevokeContentSuccess](#classProtectionEngine_1_1Observer_1a06745f427ce554a4f92950214a2a5564) or [ProtectionEngine::Observer::OnRevokeContentFailure](#classProtectionEngine_1_1Observer_1a8dd700564eb0e8b291c6fd60983e6337)
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::RevokeContentAsync and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnRevokeContentSuccess](class_mip_protectionengine_observer.md) or [ProtectionEngine::Observer::OnRevokeContentFailure](class_mip_protectionengine_observer.md)

 ### OnRevokeContentFailure function
 Called when revocation of content is fails.